aftershavetf2/TF2Monitor/README.md

 An application companion to be run along with you playing Team Fortress 2.

-It's purpose is to:
+With this app you can:

 - Collect and present public Steam info about the players you play with.
 Example info:

   - Steam account creating time
-  - Number of TF2 hours
-  - Player's public avatar picture
-  - Buttons with links to popular sites such as SteamHistory.net and SteamCommunity.com for each player.
+  - Player's public avatar picture - Buttons with links to popular sites such as SteamHistory.net and SteamCommunity.com for each player.
+  - TODO: Number of TF2 hours
+  - TODO: VAC bans etc.

 - TODO: Keep track of people you know are bots, cheaters, racists and so on.

+**NOTE!
+Tthis project is a work in progress and something I do on a hobby basis when I have spare time and energy.**

 # Screenshot